Edge Connector & micro:bit pinout

 The edge connector on the micro:bit is used to connect to external circuits and components.

-It has 5 rings for using with 4mm banana plugs or crocodile clips.
-3 of these are for general purpose input and output, and two are connected to the micro:bit power supply.
+There are 25 strips/pins including 5 rings for using with 4mm banana plugs or crocodile clips.
+3 of these rings are for general purpose input and output (GPIO) and are also capable of analog, PWM and touch sensing, and two are connected to the micro:bit power supply.